Nazeer2013/nd00333-capstone/README.md

         c.
 Clean text of any punctuations, whitespaces and web addresses.

         d.
 Stemming using NLTK Snowball Stemmer.
-A process of reducing a word to its base word,such that words of similar kind lie under a common stem.
+A process of reducing a word to its base word, such that words of similar kind lie under a common stem.

         e.
 TfidfVectorizer is an important NLP feature that converts text to a matrix of TF-IDF features.
            (TF-IDF is an abbreviation of Term Frequency - Inverse Document Frequency)

 ****Model Selection**** Logistic Regression sounds to be the most natural fit to binary Spam classification problem (citing whitepaper from International Journal in below references).